DHARPA-Project/kiara.examples/README.md

 ### Using pixi (recommended)

+It's easiest to use [pixi](https://github.com/prefix-dev/pixi) to setup the environment.
+Check out [their install instructions](https://github.com/prefix-dev/pixi#installation), the following might or might not be out of date:

 #### macOS and Linux
 To install Pixi on macOS and Linux, open a terminal and run the following command:
 ```bash